 - Death Glare: Where do you think Miles got it from? von Karma even lampshades it.

-- Disappeared Dad: For Miles, his only son.
-Gregory's death would haunt him for years until fifteen years later.
+- Disappeared Dad: Gregory's death would haunt Miles, his only son, for years until fifteen years later.

 - Giving Someone the Pointer Finger: The original pointer.
 Both Miles, his son, and Phoenix, whom he indirectly inspired, would later echo his signature gesture until it became iconic for them.